AleCamara/ld48-28/README.md

-ld48-28
+LD48-28 (name to be determined yet)
 =======

-My game for the 28th edition of LD48.
+This is the result of 48 hours of intensive game development during the 28th edition of [http://www.ludumdare.com/compo/](Ludum Dare).